AlexJBernard/Cognixia-FutureHorizons-CapstoneProject/README.md

-# COGNIXIA FUTURE HORIZONS CAPSTONE PROJECT
+# COGNIXIA FUTURE HORIZONS CAPSTONE PROJECT<br>Pokemon Game Progress-Tracker
-## POKEMON-GAME PROGRESS TRACKER

-The following program tracks a user's completion status of various pokemon game based on the number of pokemon they have registered in each game.
+The following program tracks a user's completion status of various pokemon game based on how many pokemon they caught in each game.

 ## Table of Contents
 - [Purpose](##Purpose)